-Step 4 If the Vibration and RPM sensors are working correctly, then perform an integrity check of the rest of the system.
-This test should be performed with the machine running, but not during a grind or dress cycle.
-Press the MAN. button to enter the manual mode, and simply press each of the four manual buttons, one at a time, for a period of about 5 seconds.
-With each injection of fluid, the system should register a change in the displayed vibration level on the Control Unit.
-Next inject fluid into chamber quadrant 1 for 10 seconds, observe the vibration change, and then inject into quadrant 3 for the same amount of time.
-Injection into these two quadrants should produce an equal and opposite change in vibration level.
-Perform this same test with quadrants 2 and 4.
-If you do not get normal response from these tests, there is a service problem with the system which the below chart may help with.
+Step 3 If the Vibration Sensor is working correctly, the next step is to perform an integrity check of the rest of the system.
+This test should be performed with the machine running, but not during a grinding or dressing cycle.
+Press the MAN. button to enter the manual control mode, and simply press each of the four manual buttons, one at a time, for a period of about 5 seconds.
+With each movement of the Balancer weights, the system should register a change in the displayed vibration level on the Control Unit.
+If this does not happen for any of the four buttons, there is a service problem with the system.
+The Balancer, Control Unit, Vibration Sensor, and Balancer Cable should all be returned as a unit.
+Contact Schmitt Industries for a return materials authorization (RMA) number.

-If the control unit's self check shows no service problem with the SBS System, then investigate Step 5 environmental/application issues.
-The background vibration level on the machine should be checked, and the Balance Limit setting verified as appropriate with this level. (see: Environmental Considerations section) (see: Setting Operating Parameters section).
+Step 4 If the control unit's self-check shows no service problem with the SBS System, then investigate environmental/application issues.
+The background vibration level on the machine should be monitored under operation, and the Balance Limit setting checked against this level. (see: Environmental Considerations section) (see: Setting Operating Parameters section) The sizing of the Balancer to the application should also be checked. (see: Verifying Balancer Sizing section)